Register to Win

-Influential African-American leaders such as Rev. Dr. Howard Thurman, Dr. Mary McLeod Bethune, Jackie Robinson and many others have left their legacies for you to discover in Daytona Beach.
+Watch video: Influential African American leaders such as Rev. Dr. Howard Thurman, Dr. Mary McLeod Bethune, Jackie Robinson, and many others have left their legacies for you to discover in Daytona Beach.
 Their names, as well as their accomplishments, remain an important part of the area's proud heritage.